Trump tells prayer breakfast he wants to root out 'anti-Christian bias' and urges 'bring God back'

 In 2023 and 2024, President Joe Biden, a Democrat, spoke at the Capitol Hill event, and his remarks were livestreamed to the other gathering.

-AP writers Holly Meyer in Nashville, Tennessee, and Zeke Miller in Washington contributed to this report.
+AP writers Holly Meyer in Nashville, Tennessee, Peter Smith in Pittsburgh, and Zeke Miller and Tiffany Stanley in Washington contributed to this report.

 Follow the AP's coverage of Donald Trump at https://apnews.com/hub/donald-trump.